-At the start of the school year, tuition for the first and last month is due by September 12th.
+Tuition will be due monthly.
 Tuition can be paid by cash, check or money order.
 Checks can be made out to Claymont Preschool.
 A receipt will be sent for all tuition payments.
 In subsequent months, tuition is due on the last day of each month prior to attendance.
 See pay schedule provided prior to school starting.
 For example, the tuition for November would be due no later than October 31st.
 If your tuition payment is not received for the next month or payment arrangement made with the principal, your child will not be able to attend until payment is received.
 If your tuition payment is received late 2 months during the school year, your child may be withdrawn from the program.
-If your child misses preschool because of a trip, illness, etc. the tuition fee still must be paid to cover that period of time.
+If your child misses preschool because of a trip, illness, etc.; the tuition fee still must be paid to cover that period of time.
 We view registration as a contract or pact between parents and the school.